54uso/leetcode/237 - Delete Node in a Linked List.md

+#237 - Delete Node in a Linked List

 ### Problem
 <p>Write a function to delete a node (except the tail) in a singly linked list, given only access to that node.</p>